Table of Contents

 - Navigate to this page

-- Use The Downgrade Table and find the manifest version you need
+- Use The Downgrade Table section and find the manifest version you need

 - Navigate to the directory of the OS you are using (steam_client_<your_OS>), and under it, navigate to the directory of the version you want to use

-- Copy the URL for step 3 of The quick, online way
+- Copy the URL for step 3 of section The quick, online way

 Note: For this to work, ALL packages and the package manifest must be archived as per the client manifest to a file server or a digital archive service such as Wayback Machine.
 Each "file" entry corresponds to a path under http://media.steampowered.com/client/